 Sub-par.
 F - Enforcement and financial sanctions - concerning government bills to amend the Communications Law, the Protection of Privacy Law and the Antitrust Law which address enforcement and the imposition of financial sanctions - on May 14, 2012, an amendment to the Antitrust Law was published on this subject.
-On July 24, 2012, a second and third reading of the amendment to the Communications Law were passed by the Knesset.
+On August 5, 2012, the amendment to the Communications Law on this subject was published.
 The other bills are in the advanced stages of legislation.